 Professor Sabo is the former president of the North American Society for the Sociology of Sport, and a frequently invited speaker and keynoter on campuses and for conferences.
 He keynoted a national conference on women's sports leadership at the U. of Minnesota's Tucker Center (2011), and is a featured speaker at an upcoming November 2012 national summit on youth sport and education at the LA84 Foundation.

 Renee Cadzow, PhD is an Assistant Professor of Health Services Administration at D'Youville College.
 She joined D’Youville College in August 2012 after working previously as research faculty in the SUNY at Buffalo Department of Family Medicine and as the Evaluation Director for the New York State Area Health Education Center System.
 She has collaborated with WNY school districts to implement system-wide changes to policy, environment, and programs that emphasize improved nutrition and physical activity behaviors.
 Her research focuses on the prevention of childhood obesity.
 As a public health advocate, she serves on two area school district wellness committees, including as the co-director of the School Wellness Advisory Team (SWAT) focused on advising the implementation of the district's wellness policy.
 She is a board member of three area health-related non-profit groups: the Buffalo Prenatal Perinatal Network, the Community Health Worker Network of Buffalo, and the Erie Niagara AHEC.
-She is also a member of the Buffalo and Erie County Food Policy Council and is an active member of the Healthy Start, Healthy Future for All coalition.
+She is also a member of the of the Healthy Start, Healthy Future for All coalition.
 She has worked closely with western New York community partners to advocate for environment and policy changes in support of breastfeeding, which is strongly related to later life health and well-being for both moms and children.
 Dr. Cadzow is also a mom to four young children who keep her very active.

 Get to Know Us